cloudmesh/client/docs/source/configuration.rst

-Registration of CloudLab Openstack Cloud
+Registration of Jetstream Openstack Cloud
 --------------------------------------

 .. warning:: At this time the instructions for integrating the Openstack cloud from jetstream do not yet work and